 A giant alligator is like an armored battleship protected by a shield of horny plates on his back, fierce teeth in the bow and propelled by a powerful tail capable of breaking the legs of prey or intruders.
 The only weakness is a brain the size of a lima bean that limits thinking to eat, bite, fight, mate and start all over.
 After 8 feet the only real threat to an alligator is another alligator or man.
 Neither of which could eliminate all alligators by taking them because they are shrewd survivors.
 They learn the sound of boats and shine a light too often in their eyes, and they retreat swiftly underwater into the swamp.

 Alligators have been harvested for a couple of hundred years.
 Alligators were first harvested in Louisiana in great numbers in the early 1800's.
 These alligators were harvested for their skins, which were used to make boots, shoes and saddles, and for their oil, used to grease steam engines and cotton gins.
 The demand decreased when the leather made from the skins was thought not to be durable.
 In the mid 1800's the demand for alligator skins increased again.
 These skins were used to make shoes and saddles for the confederate troops during the Civil War.
 In the late 1800's and early 1900's, commercial tanning processes began in New York, New Jersey and in Europe.
 This process made the alligator skin soft and durable.
 Between 1962 and 1971 the alligator hunting season was closed statewide due to low numbers.
 In 1972 the alligator season was opened only in Cameron Parish and lasted only 13 days.
 Other parishes were gradually added until the season became statewide in 1981.
-Louisiana now has a wild alligator season that harvests 28,000-35,000 alligators annually during the month of September.
+Louisiana now has a wild alligator season that harvests between 34,000-37,000 alligators annually during the month of September.
 This season lasts approximately 30 days.
-The alligators harvested during this wild season are valued at over $8,000,000 annually.
+The alligators harvested during this wild season are valued at over $13,000,000 for the meat and skins combined.